Harsh0/fuber/README.md

-# fuber
+# Fuber
-a fleet management taxi service
+A fleet management taxi service that allow users to find taxi on demand

+## Getting Started

+To clone repository run `git clone https://github.com/Harsh0/fuber.git`

+then `cd fuber`

 To install all dependencies run `npm install`